 Figure 1: Three stages in the development of a cyclop.
 Each of the three panels shows a cross-section through a circular, isolated PV anomaly at the tropopause (gray shading).
-The thin black curves are isentropes, while the red curves are isotachs of the flow normal to the cross-section.
-In the first phase (a), the PV anomaly is over land, the troposphere beneath it is anomalously cold, and there may be no flow at the surface.
+The think black curves are isentropes, while the red curves are isotachs of the flow normal to the cross-section.
+In the first phase (a), the PV anomaly is over land, the troposphere beneath it is anomalously cold, and there is no flow at the surface.
 The system moves out over open water in the next phase (b) and warming of the boundary layer and lower troposphere suffices to eliminate the cold anomaly at and near the surface.
 Weak cyclonic flow develops in response to the positive PV anomaly aloft.
-In the final phase (c), the surface heat fluxes become important and a tight, inner warm core develops.
+In the final phase (c), the WISHE mechanism comes to life and a tight, inner warm core develops.